Kaijie Zhu

 CA, US

 I’m a second-year Ph.D student at UCSB, fortunately advised by Prof. William Wang and Prof. Wenbo Guo.
-I am currently a part-time research intern at AMD Research.
-Previously, I have interned at Microsoft Research (Redmond, WA) and Microsoft Research Asia, advised by Prof. Jindong Wang and Prof. Xing Xie.

 My research interests span evaluating, training, and securing AI agent systems.
-In my spare time, I love playing tennis and Texas hold’em.

-- Agent for Tool Use: benchmarking (DevOps-Gym, ICLR 2026), defending indirect prompt injection (MELON, ICML 2025)
+- Reasoning and Agent: training (TermiGen arXiv, rePIRL ICML 2026), benchmarking (DevOps-Gym, ICLR 2026), defending indirect prompt injection (MELON, ICML 2025)

 news